-New York City kids get a day off from school on November 6, 2018, and it might just be the perfect day for an accompanying adult to call in sick (or civic!).
-Fall weather usually provides perfect temps for hitting up one of New York City’s many destination playgrounds, and we’ve also scoured our event and museum listings, and combed through our day trip guides to put together a list of 20 great things to do on Election Day—even though this one is "only" a midterm.
+New York City kids get a day off from school on November 5, 2019, and it might just be the perfect day for an accompanying adult to call in sick (or civic!).
+Fall weather usually provides perfect temps for hitting up one of New York City’s many destination playgrounds, and we’ve also scoured our event and museum listings, and combed through our day trip guides to put together a list of 20 great things to do on Election Day when school is out.

 Read on for 20 ideas on how to spend the day—and maybe hold a family vote to choose one or two.

 1. Visit Federal Hall (26 Wall Street) where the first United States Congress met, George Washington was inaugurated President in 1789, and the Bill of Rights was passed.
 Even though the building is not the same (this one was built in 1842) you can catch a glimpse of the Bible George Washington used on his inauguration day, and take a photo with George's statue on the front steps.

 2. Venture out of the city for one of these 30 fall day trips.

 3. Take a guided tour of the Metropolitan Museum's American Paintings and Sculpture—offered free with museum admission on Tuesdays at 12:15pm.
 While you're there, take in the new The Last Knight exhibit and examine all the medieval arms and armor.

 4. Take the US Customs House Tour and learn all about the building that is now the National Museum of the American Indian (or just goof around in the ImagiNations Activity Center), and then hit some of the cool playgrounds and attractions in Battery Park City.

 Watch the sea lions perform at the Prospect Park Zoo.
 Photo by Louise Finnell

 6. Check out ArtecHouse, a new large-scale mixed reality experiment nestled in the lower level of Chelsea Market, designed to make visitors reconsider NYC's most famous buildings in a new light.